rhysbrooks1/CS321-002-s25-team-09/README.md

 | Review/QA       | Tasks ready to be reviewed by another team member                                                        |
 | Closed          | Completed tasks, whose corresponding code is integrated in the `master` branch                           |

 Tasks should be assigned to the developer working on them.
-Each team member should add to the project log file, Project-Log.md, the tasks (e.g., `https://github.com/StudentUserNameHostingRepo/CS321_Cybersecurity/issues/123`) completed that week, as described in the [progress reports](#11-progress-reports).
+Once a task has been completed, the developer assigned to the task will close the corresponding issue and then update the project log file, `Project-Log.md`, the tasks (e.g., `https://github.com/StudentUserNameHostingRepo/CS321_Cybersecurity/issues/123`) completed that week, as described in the [progress reports](#11-progress-reports).